Matched molecular pair analysis: Interpretable QSAR models

 MMPA is quite useful in the field of quantitative structure–activity relationship (QSAR) modelling studies.
 One of the issues of QSAR models is they are difficult to interpret in a chemically meaningful manner.
 While it can be pretty easy to interpret simple linear regression models, the most powerful algorithms like neural networks, support vector machine are similar to "black boxes", which provide predictions that can't be easily interpreted.
 This problem undermines the applicability of QSAR model in helping the medicinal chemist to make the decision.
 If the compound is predicted to be active against some microorganism, what are the driving factors of its activity?
 Or if it is predicted to be inactive, how its activity can be modulated?
 The black box nature of the QSAR model prevents it from addressing these crucial issues.
 The use of predicted MMPs allows to interpret models and identify which MMPs were learned by the model.
-The MMPs, which were not reproduced by the model, could correspond to experimental errors or deficiency of the model (inappropriate descriptors, too few data, etc.).
+The MMPs which are not reproduced by the model could correspond to experimental errors or deficiency of the model (inappropriate descriptors, too few data, etc.).

 Analysis of MMPs (matched molecular pair) can be very useful for understanding the mechanism of action.
 A medicinal chemist might be interested particularly in "activity cliff".
 Activity cliff is a minor structural modification, which changes the target activity significantly.